 - Anxiety and Depression

-The different areas of specialties that come under psychotherapy
+The different areas of specialities that come under psychotherapy

 Psychotherapy can deal with numerous mental problems and conditions, whether they be emotional, chemical, spiritual, social or financial.
-Some of the common areas of specialty are:
+Some of the common speciality are:

 Mental Health and Trauma